Oude IJsselstreek: Topography

-Dutch Topographic map of the municipality of Oude IJsselstreek, June 2015

 Culture

 In this essentially rural municipality, there have been some places where iron ore was mined and processed.
 From the several enterprises the DRU (Diepenbrock en Reigers te Ulft) was the largest, it closed in Ulft in 2003.
-Since 2009, the former DRU factory is a cultural centre that houses the local library of Ulft, a theater, a regional centre for vocational education and other facilities.
+Since 2009, the former DRU factory is a cultural centre named DRU Industriepark that houses the local library of Ulft, a theater, a regional centre for vocational education and other facilities.
 Municipal council meetings take place in its conference room.

 International affairs

 Oude IJsselstreek is a member of the Ring of the European Cities of Iron Works and hosted the annual convention of 2010.